Watch the Cancer.Net Video: Late Effects of Childhood Cancer Treatment, with Lisa Diller, MD , adapted from this content

 After a child finishes treatment for cancer, he or she will need regular follow-up screening to confirm the absence of cancer and diagnose any potential late effects.
 Long-term follow-up care, which should continue throughout adulthood, helps ensure that survivors of childhood cancer stay healthy.

 Check-ups and screening tests.
 Most childhood cancer survivors need to see their doctor at least once a year for a check-up, even if they feel healthy.
 Depending on the treatment received, a survivor may also need specific screening tests that can help detect late effects early.
 Screening tests may include imaging tests, such as x-rays or computed tomography (CT) scans; blood tests; and physical examinations.
-Screening recommendations are available at www.survivorshipguidelines.org .
-Recommendations vary based on a patient's treatment and health history.
-Talk with your child's doctor to determine which screening tests are needed and how often.
+Screening recommendations are available from the Children’s Oncology Group .
+Recommendations vary based on a patient's treatment and health history, so talk with your child's doctor to determine which screening tests are needed and how often.

 Follow-up clinics.
 Many hospitals and health facilities now offer follow-up clinics or services for survivors of childhood cancer.
-Follow-up care generally begins two years after treatment and focuses on monitoring late effects and general wellness, while survivors continue to see their oncologist for check-ups aimed at detecting potential recurrence.
+Follow-up care generally begins two years after treatment and focuses on monitoring late effects and general wellness.
+Survivors should also continue to see their oncologist for check-ups aimed at detecting potential recurrence (return of cancer).
 Staffed by health care providers familiar with the possible late effects of childhood cancer, follow-up clinics provide a number of services:

 - Education on potential late effects for a survivor's specific diagnosis and treatment